Cravath’s London Office Moves to 100 Cheapside

 In addition to our transactional experience, our executive compensation and benefits lawyers work closely with our litigators to handle matters involving employment, employee benefits and ERISA issues, including in class action lawsuits that may be intertwined with securities and shareholder derivative cases.
 We have broad experience in disputes that involve employee noncompetition and nonsolicitation agreements, internal investigations of claims of executive misconduct, modifications of employee retirement and benefits agreements and whistleblower claims.

 We also advise our clients in connection with the complexities of their ongoing compensation and benefits practices.
-We help prepare the executive compensation disclosure in the annual proxy statement, including the CD&A and any management compensation proposals, such as say‑on‑pay and approval of new equity compensation plans.
+We help prepare the executive compensation disclosure in annual proxy statements for public companies, including the CD&A and any management compensation proposals, such as say‑on‑pay and approval of new equity compensation plans.
 In addition, we counsel our clients on the increasingly important issue of investor relations, including the management of relations with corporate governance watchdogs such as ISS/Glass Lewis and major institutional shareholders, as well as in defense against activist shareholders.
 We are also frequently asked to represent CEOs and other senior executives and corporate clients in crafting individual employment and severance agreements.

 Cravath has been consistently named a leading firm for executive compensation and benefits by numerous third‑party publications and has been twice named a Benefits Practice Group of the Year by Law360.
 Our lawyers regularly earn plaudits from their clients and peers in the market: